Research

 While distributive justice is concerned with how to fairly distribute the benefits and burdens that arise from social cooperation, productive justice asks how we should organise social cooperation in the first place.
 My main research project investigates what we owe one another as contributors.
 In it, I explore what counts as a genuine social contribution, when and why we have duties to contribute, and how these questions should guide our choices about work.
 A central aim is to challenge the assumption that market-determined wages reliably track social value by examining cases in which they systematically diverge, such as in essential work, unpaid caregiving, or harmful industries.
-These cases raise broader questions about how societies should reward social contribution, when and why certain wage differentials are unjust, and what we can reasonably expect wages to do.

 Publications